The Autistic Brain

 Your article does well at showing that there isn’t one objective definition of empathy in any given situation, and it’s opening up thought about that.
 Considering others’ definitions of empathy is so meta.

 Another neurotypical woman felt that Linda was in the wrong through the whole of the conversation and could not understand why Linda felt Elise was being argumentative.
-Her reaction differed from that of the aspies in that her first comment was, “She [Linda] was being a nincompoop.”
-This woman had at least one parent, a brother, and a romantic partner with Asperger’s.
+Her reaction differed from that of the autistics in that her first comment was, “She [Linda] was being a nincompoop.”
+This woman had at least one parent, a brother, and a romantic partner on the spectrum.

 What do you feel is causing the perceptive differences?
-Why do you think the neurotypical people responded so differently than aspies?
+Why do you think the neurotypical people responded so differently than autistics?
 What are your thoughts after reading this article in the series?